 Applicants and service providers who will be submitting requests for reimbursement (FCC Forms 472/474) must have an active registration with the federal System for Award Management (SAM.gov).
 Applicants whose service providers will file invoices on their behalf for ECF reimbursement (SPI invoicing) are not required to register in SAM.gov.

-- Because SAM.gov registration is not required to participate in the E-rate program, program participants may not have completed this registration previously.
+- Because SAM.gov registration is not required to participate in the E-Rate program, program participants may not have completed this registration previously.
 The SAM.gov registration process can take more than a week to be approved, so USAC recommends applicants and service providers who will be submitting requests for reimbursement (FCC Forms 472/474) begin the process now.
-Applicants can apply for the Emergency Connectivity Fund Program, but applicants and service providers who will be submitting requests for reimbursement will not be able to receive payments until their SAM.gov registration is approved.
+Applicants can apply for the ECF Program, but applicants and service providers who will be submitting requests for reimbursement will not be able to receive payments until their SAM.gov registration is approved.

-- If an applicant or service provider has already registered with SAM.gov, it does not need to register again, but all applicants and service providers already registered with SAM should checkto ensure their SAM.gov registration has not expired or will not expire in the near future.
-Applicants and service providers who will submit requests for reimbursement (FCC Forms 472/474) for the Emergency Connectivity Program must have an active SAM.gov registration to receive payment.
+- If an applicant or service provider has already registered with SAM.gov, it does not need to register again, but all applicants and service providers already registered with SAM should check to ensure their SAM.gov registration has not expired or will not expire in the near future.
+Applicants and service providers who will submit requests for reimbursement (FCC Forms 472/474) for the ECF Program must have an active SAM.gov registration to receive payment.